 Optional VG-XH vertical grip

-The firm will also be offering a matched VG-XH vertical grip (£399), which includes a duplicate set of controls for portrait-format shooting.
+The firm will also be offering a matched VBG-XH vertical battery grip ($399 / £399), which includes a duplicate set of controls for portrait-format shooting.
 Like Fujifilm’s other grips it holds two more batteries, effectively tripling the camera’s stamina.
 It also features the firm’s boost mode switch, which enables you to either speed up the camera’s performance at the expense of battery life, or engage Eco mode to get more shots per charge.

-An FT-HX network grip is promised in September 2022, which will include a built-in ethernet socket, and support tethering to a 5G mobile device for file transfer.
-But it’ll cost £949.
+An FT-HX network grip, which includes a built-in ethernet socket and support tethering to a 5G mobile device for file transfer, is also available for the X-H2S, but it costs $999 /£949.

 Fujifilm X-H2S: Video features

 Video specs are just as advanced.
 The camera is capable of internal recording in 6.2K resolution at 30fps, 4K at 120fps, or Full HD at 240fps; all with 4:2:2 10-bit colour.
 It can output either ProRes or BMD raw to an external recorder, via its full-size HDMI port.

 Subject detection AF is available during video recording, and Flog2 output promises 14 stops of dynamic range.
 Fujifilm also claims that the X-H2S can keep recording for an extended time of up to 4 hours at 25 °C.

 To avoid over-heating and enable extended recording at higher ambient temperatures, the add-on FAN-001 cooling fan is available for $199 / £169.
 This simply bolts onto the back via two large screws, so you don’t have to put up with the added bulk all the time.
 However, once it’s installed the screen can’t fold in, and is left sticking awkwardly out the side until you take the cooling unit off again.